jwortmann/exapunks-syntax/README.md

 ## Usage

-Copy the files `Exapunks.sublime-syntax` and `Exapunks.sublime-settings` into you user directory of Sublime Text.
+Copy the files `Exapunks.sublime-syntax` and `Exapunks.sublime-settings` into your user directory of Sublime Text.
 To find the location of your user directory, click on `Preferences > Browse Packages...` within Sublime Text.

 Due to there beeing no convention of a specific file extension for EXAPUNKS code, you have to manually select EXAPUNKS